 NA-VA.9-12.5: Reflect on & assess the characteristics & merits of an artist’s work

 This project is about learning to see.
 Explore the Discover Artwork page, and choose an image to study.
-Better yet, go to a museum or gallery near you, and find an artwork to study in-person.
+Even better, go to a museum or gallery near you, and find an artwork to study in-person.
 Look at the artwork for at least ten minutes, which will feel like a very long time.
 Aim to spend about a minute considering how the artwork manifests each of the Elements of Art:

 And the Elements of Design: